black-ops-darknet-market/black-ops-darknet-market/README.md

 For genuine access to the Black Ops darknet market, always use the official link: **http://blackopsaax7ieeljectvi3vn3a5m2wfssylcdqaswrvlbeptwzv5oid.onion**

-Update:  Thursday 18 September 2025
+Update:  01 October Broken anchors